There are three big categories of on-page SEO that you’ll need to take a look at. The first and most important is content.

-The HTML tag for them is called title.
+The HTML tag for them is called the title.
 But when it comes to blogs, it often becomes an h1-tag, which stands for heading of the first order.
-Every page should only have one h1-tag to make the title clear to Google.
+Every page should only have one h1 tag to make the title clear to Google.

 Meta description –Meta descriptions are what show up as an excerpt when Google displays your page as a result to searchers.
 It’s easy to spot